Clinical Research Coordinator Application

 Duties & Responsibilities:

-Responsibilities will include: data collection and management; clinical interviewing; participant recruitment, retention, and reimbursement; interfacing with the hospital clinical staff and participants recruited from the adolescent inpatient units; supervision of undergraduate volunteers; literature reviews; and IRB submissions and modifications.
+Responsibilities will include: data collection and management; clinical interviewing; participant recruitment, retention, and reimbursement; supervision of undergraduate volunteers; literature reviews; phlebotomy, blood processing, immune cell population isolation techniques, and IRB submissions and modifications.
 There may be opportunities to conduct independent research, submit presentations to national conferences, and prepare manuscripts for publication.

 Qualifications:

+This is a one-year position, which may be extended through a second year based on performance and PI funding.
 Interested applicants are invited to submit a cover letter and CV through this link.
-Any questions regarding this position may be directed to Margarid Turnamian at mghmoodandbehaviorlab@gmail.com.
-The deadline is rolling.
+Any questions regarding this position may be directed to us at mghmoodandbehaviorlab@gmail.com.
+The deadline is rolling with a summer start date.
+As of March 20th, we are no longer accepting applications.